mangopdf/mangopdf.github.io/_posts/2018-09-26-stealing-chrome-cookies-without-root.md

 Imagine that, _for some reason_, you've hacked someone's computer.
 I dunno maybe you're like a spy or something?

-Let's call your fictitious victim, say, Elon.
+Let's call your fictitious victim, I dunno, say, Elon.

 Specifically, you've got the ability to execute code on Ol' Musky's computer.
 That's hacking, and you're already going to be slam jammed into the shadow realm for your crimes, so ya may as well do some more.